pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 :   Timeout in milliseconds for how long a key exchange may take.
 If the timeout
     is exceeded the connection will be dropped.

+`ntp-port` = *port*
+    Port number the key exchange server should instruct clients to use.
+Should be used when the port number of the NTP server is not the default.

+`ntp-server` = *server-name*
+    Server address (either as ip or as domain name) where clients can find the NTP server.
+Should be used when this name does not match the name of the NTS key exchange server.

 ## `[synchronization]`
 This section of the configuration focusses on how the time information from the time sources is gathered and applied to the system clock.